 Many worker cooperatives are anchored in a neighborhood with members coming from the surrounding community.
 In some cases, the goods or services sold are predominantly sold to local residents, but in others, worker cooperatives sell their products nationally and internationally.

-Worker cooperatives are well positioned to provide benefits to their members.
-Studies show that member-owners have a higher productivity rate and lower turnover rate than non-cooperative jobs in the same industries, especially in comparison with traditionally low-wage jobs (Pérotin 2014).
+Worker cooperatives are well-positioned to provide benefits to their members.
+They tend to be more resilient to economic shocks, experience lower turnover and have higher productivity levels.
 To the extent they offer stable jobs, defined by consistent hours, benefits and wages that keep up with the cost of living, worker cooperatives can be quality employers in their community.

 To better understand cooperatives and their links supporting a more inclusive economy, we worked with the Cooperative Development Foundation and the National Cooperative Business Association CLUSA International to develop a shared framework for assessing impact on cooperative enterprises, their members and the communities they serve (box 1).
-The framework focuses on factors that build equitable, healthy and sustainable communities as well as inclusive economy indicators, such as participation, growth and stability (Benner and Pastor 2016).11
+The framework focuses on factors that build equitable, healthy and sustainable communities as well as inclusive economy indicators, such as participation, growth and stability.

 Guided by this, we identified both output and outcome metrics for cooperative members and their broader communities.
 An output is the direct quantity of work activity a cooperative produces.
 An outcome measures enduring changes in attitudes, behavior, health and economic or social conditions brought about by a cooperative.